kognifai/IoT/README.md

 ## What can you achieve with Kognifai IoT Platform?

-The Kognifai IoT platform will enable you to:
+The Kognifai IoT platform enables you to:

 - Connect to a wide variety of source systems
-    - Support for a growing number of source systems, such as for example OPC DA, OPC UA etc
+    - Support for a growing number of source systems, such as OPC DA, OPC UA etc
     - Connector SDK so that clients can build their own connectors for proprietary source systems

 - Remotely configure the edge systems in a safe and secure manner